Wetting and Pattern Formation in Non-Reciprocal Ternary Phase Separation: Introduction

 On the other hand, many wetting phenomena in biological systems occur far from equilibrium, ranging from the spreading of epithelial tissues \cite{epithelial} on a substrate, to the interaction between biomolecular condensates and membrane-bound organelles \cite{wettingbio}.
 In many of these systems, there is an injection of energy at a microscopic scale, constantly pushing the systems out of equilibrium and challenging established equilibrium principles.
 In recent years, there have been consistent efforts to understand wetting behaviour in active systems.
 These include the development of continuum theories for active liquid crystals \cite{ActiveCrystal, ActiveNematic} and active polar liquids \cite{ActivePolar}, where activity enters as an active stress in the Navier-Stokes equations.
 An alternative approach describes non-equilibrium wetting via an ‘active’ surface, where binary mixtures interact with boundaries through binding and unbinding fluxes that violate detailed balance \cite{ChemActiveWetting}.

-Despite developments in active systems in the presence of ambient fluids, less is understood about wetting transitions and contact angles in active systems without momentum conservation.
+A particular set of active systems of interest consists of spherical motile particles: spherical, so that there are no additional order parameters beyond the volume fraction; and motile, so that self-propulsion drives the system out of equilibrium.
 In these systems, motility-induced phase separation (MIPS) \cite{MIPS} drives particles to accumulate into dense and dilute phases even in the absence of any kind of attractive force; the dense phase in contact with a confining boundary resembles a droplet wetting a wall in the usual equilibrium sense.
 Crucially, the absence of a free energy in non-equilibrium systems forbids any unique definition of interfacial tensions.
 One of the most intriguing consequences is the observation of negative interfacial tensions, sparking debates about its physical significance over the stability of active interfaces \cite{NegativeTension2015, NegativeTension2018, NegativeTension2019, NegativeTension2020, NegativeTension2021, NegativeTension2025}.
-This has prompted exploration of interfacial behaviour of active particles near solid boundaries with various geometries, primarily through numerical simulations \cite{WetNumerical1, WetNumerical2, WetNumerical3}.
-More recently, there has also been growing interest in quantifying contact angles and generalising the Young-Dupre's equation to its active counterpart, including in Turing foams \cite{2024FoamAnglesFrey} and in self-propelled particle systems \cite{Tangential2020, 2024ActiveYoungJulien, 2025PartialWetting}.
-As in equilibrium systems, understanding wetting in a ternary fluid phase separation model offers a way to capture important interfacial behaviour while avoiding the need to introduce explicit solid boundaries.
+This has prompted exploration of interfacial behaviour and wetting transitions of active particles near solid boundaries with various geometries, including wedge geometry and vertical solid walls, primarily through numerical simulations and experimental realisations \cite{WetNumerical1, WetNumerical2, WetNumerical3, WetNumerical4, Experimental, ActiveTransition}.
+More recently, there has also been growing interest in quantifying contact angles and generalising the Young-Dupre equation or the Neumann law to its active counterpart, including in self-propelled particle systems \cite{Tangential2020, 2024ActiveYoungJulien, 2025PartialWetting} and in Turing foams \cite{2024FoamAnglesFrey}.
+As in equilibrium systems, understanding fluid-fluid-fluid contact lines represents a concrete step for exploring interfacial behaviours in wetting.